Boleč

 Boleč (Болеч) is a suburban settlement of Belgrade, Serbia.
 It is located in the municipality of Grocka.

 Location

 Boleč is located 17 km east of the Belgrade, near the road of Smederevski put which connects Belgrade and Smederevo.
-One of the branches of the Bolečica river flows through the settlement and givs its name to it (its derived from Serbian words for bol (pain) and leči(ti) (to cure), so it means the water that heals the pain).
+One of the branches of the Bolečica river flows through the settlement and gives its name to it (its derived from Serbian words for bol (pain) and leči(ti) (to cure), so it means the water that heals the pain).

 History

 Well preserved bust of the Roman emperor Macrinus (ruled 217-218) was found in Boleč.
 The locality was situated halfway between the ancient Singidunum, predecessor of modern Belgrade, and the modern village of Brestovik, which was also settled by the Romans.
 It was also close to the Tricornium fort, in modern Ritopek.

 Population

 For decades the population of Boleč was growing.
 Since the mid-1970s however, the settlement (classified as the rural one, the village) is experiencing accelerated growth which continues until today, with large number of refugees from Bosnia, Croatia and Kosovo settling in this area.
 Originally south of the Smederevski put, as the settlement was growing it reached the road and connected to other surrounding villages (Ritopek, Vinča, Leštane), so today it makes one built-up area all the way to Belgrade.
 Population of Boleč: